Your state’s best independent family-friendly restaurant

 Tennessee: The Loveless Cafe, Nashville

-The Loveless Cafe is famed for its biscuits, whipped up from scratch and served as part of traditional Southern meals since 1951.
-The freshly made, proper comfort-food menu is a real winner with families, who also come for the friendly, welcoming atmosphere and the down-home style.
+The Loveless Cafe is famed for its biscuits, whipped up from scratch and served as part of the traditional Southern meals since 1951.
+The freshly made, proper comfort food menu is a real winner with families, who also come for the friendly, welcoming atmosphere and the down-home style.
 The classic order is biscuits with country ham or fried chicken, and families often like to make a day of it by spending time pottering around the on-site shops.

 Texas: The Big Texan, Amarillo